What is Montessori and Why it Might Work for Your Child

 Do you have a dream preschool in mind for your baby?

-I won’t lie: I didn’t really give preschool much thought until my baby was two years old.
+I won’t lie: I didn’t give preschool much thought until my baby was two years old.
 In some instances, kids are put on school waiting lists before they turn one.
-There’s nothing wrong with having priorities, but personally, we just focused on taking baby steps through babyhood.
+There’s nothing wrong with having priorities, but we just focused on taking baby steps through babyhood.

 Then, I happened to do a random Google search on Maria Montessori’s 100th birthday.
 Google, in its infinite wisdom, clued me in on who Montessori was and the teaching methods she pioneered.
 A few curious searches later, I had my heart set on a Montessori education for my son.